-Want to know how to sleep well at night naturally?
-Follow these five tips.
+Interested in how you can sleep well at night naturally?

 Follow these tips to help you get a restful night’s sleep.
 To sleep well at night naturally, consider limiting food and drink close to bedtime.
 You should also regulate the light and temperature in your room and turn off all electronic devices before bed.
 Consider taking a melatonin supplement to help you fall asleep and stay asleep.

 1. Limit alcohol, food, and drink at bedtime.

-Having a cocktail, eating a large meal, or drinking large amounts of fluid within a few hours of bedtime can disrupt your ability to fall asleep and stay asleep.
+Having a cocktail, eating a large meal, or drinking large amounts of fluid within a few hours of bedtime may disrupt your ability to fall asleep and stay asleep.
 Everyone has slightly different sleep needs, so experiment with what works best for you.

 2. Avoid caffeine after your morning coffee.

 The stimulant effects of caffeine can be far-reaching.
-For some, caffeine intake in the afternoon affects the ability to fall asleep at night.
-It’s best to use caffeine only before noon and eliminate caffeine intake later in the day.
+For some, caffeine intake in the afternoon may affect the ability to fall asleep at night.
+If caffeine is part of your daily routine, try to limit your caffeine intake to the morning hours.

 3. Sleep in a cool, dark room.

-A cool temperature and a dark space can be an ideal environment for most people to sleep soundly through the night.
-If you are sleeping during a time when it is light outdoors, consider investing in blackout shades or a sleeping mask.
+A cool temperature and a dark space can provide the ideal environment to sleep soundly through the night.
+If you are sleeping when it is light outdoors, consider investing in blackout shades or a sleeping mask.
 A room that is too warm or too cold can cause you to wake up during the night, so experiment with the right temperature for you.

 4. Limit screen time at bedtime.

 Many folks watch television or use the computer, a tablet, or a phone at night.
 In fact, a survey revealed that about 90% of Americans use an electronic device within an hour of bedtime.
 The light that emits from these devices suppresses your body’s natural melatonin production.
 Ultimately, this can interfere with your ability to fall asleep and stay asleep.
-In addition to turning off all devices well before bedtime, you can consider taking a melatonin supplement.

 5. Consider taking a melatonin supplement.